 - Two mood or cognition symptoms

-1. Vividly remembering or recalling the event.
+1. Vividly remembering or recalling the event

-Re-experiencing symptoms describe when someone remembers the event to the point of almost “reliving” it.
+A major sign of PTSD is the re-experiencing symptoms describe when someone remembers the event to the point of almost “reliving” it.
 Some people may only recall what happened and experience stress or anxiety as a result.
 Others with more chronic symptoms truly revert back to the mindset they were in during the event.

-2. Avoiding certain thoughts or places.
+2. Avoiding certain thoughts or places

 When the traumatic event happened at home, in the workplace, or somewhere near where they live it can lead to significant inconveniences.
 Some people may live with such severe symptoms that they rarely leave their house.

-3. Extreme reactions to seemingly normal events.
+3. Extreme reactions to seemingly normal events

-4. Severely impacted mood or functioning.
+4. Severely impacted mood or functioning

 Post-traumatic stress disorder displays itself in impacted mood and cognitive ability.
 Often described as an inability to focus or “think straight,” these symptoms may make it difficult to fully engage in day-to-day life after the event.
 Mood disorders like depression and generalized anxiety commonly develop during the aftermath of a traumatic event.